steff2401/odin-recipes/README.md

 My first project following The Odin Project.
-This will demonstrate basic skills in Git, GitHub and HTML.
+This will demonstrate basic skills in Git, GitHub, HTML and CSS.